 Research shows that lice can survive pool water treated with chlorine.
 One study that involved submerging lice in chlorinated water for 20 minutes found that although lice were temporarily immobilized, they fully recovered less than a minute after being taken out of the water.

 Chlorine can’t kill head lice.
-The Centers for Disease Control and Prevention (CDC) also report that swimming in a chlorinated pool won’t kill lice.
+The also report that swimming in a chlorinated pool won’t kill lice.
 Not only are lice able to survive pool water, but they also firmly grip human hair when a person goes under water.

 Don’t use a more powerful chlorine solution on your head or your child’s head to kill lice.
 A higher concentration of chlorine won’t kill the insects and could lead to serious side effects including: